Tanya Savicheva

+Tatyana Nikolayevna Savicheva (Татья́на Никола́евна Са́вичева), commonly referred to as Tanya Savicheva (23 January 1930 – 1 July 1944), was a Soviet Russian teenage diarist who wrote a diary for several months, whilst enduring the siege of Leningrad during World War II.
+During the siege, Savicheva wrote the successive and unfortunate deaths of each member of her family from starvation and diseases such as dysentery and dystrophy over four and a half months in her diary, with the last family member to die being her mother, Mariya, on 13 May 1942.
+After her mother died, Tanya Savicheva wrote her final diary entry with the heartbreaking words, The Savichevs are dead.
+Everyone is dead.
+Only Tanya is left.
+Savicheva was evacuated from the besieged Leningrad and sent to live in an orphanage (and later a hospital when her health rapidly deteriorated), she eventually died from tuberculosis on 1 July 1944, at the age of 14, in Nizhny Novgorod Oblast (back then called Gorky Oblast), Russian SFSR, Soviet Union (in modern-day Russia).

 Savicheva's image and the pages from her diary became symbolic of the human cost of the siege of Leningrad, and she is remembered in St. Petersburg with a memorial complex on the Green Belt of Glory along the Road of Life.
-Her diary was used during the Nuremberg Trials as evidence of the Nazis’ crimes.
+Her diary is speculated to have been used during the Nuremberg Trials as evidence of the Nazis’ crimes, although this speculation is probably false, as her diary probably would not have left the archives of the Nuremberg Trials.

 Early life

 Savicheva was born on 23 January 1930, the youngest child in the family of a baker father, Nikolay Rodionovich Savichev, and a seamstress mother, Mariya Ignatievna Savicheva.
 Her father died when Tanya was six, leaving his widow with five children: three girls — Tanya, Zhenya (Yevgenia) and Nina — and two boys — Mikhail and Leka (Leonid).
 Mikhail had left Leningrad before war broke out.
 Whilst in German-occupied territory at Kingisepp Mikhail had joined the partisans.
 Mikhail's story was not known to the rest of his family who presumed him to be dead.

 The family planned to spend the summer of 1941 in the countryside, but the Axis invasion of the Soviet Union on 22 June disrupted their plans.
 All, except Mikhail (Misha), who had already left, decided to stay in Leningrad.
 Each of them worked to support the army: Mariya Ignatievna sewed uniforms, Leka worked as a plane operator in the Admiralty, Zhenya worked at the munitions factory, Nina helped in the construction of city defences and worked at the munitions factory with her sister, and her uncles Vasya and Lesha served in the anti-aircraft defence.
 Tanya, then 11 years old, dug trenches and put out firebombs.
 One day Nina went to work and never came back; she was sent to Lake Ladoga and then urgently evacuated.
 The family was unaware of this and presumed she had died.